Palm Beach Center for Pelvic Health: Linda A Kiley, MD

 Pelvic prolapse affects at least 15% of women in the United States and is more common in older women.
 There is a slightly higher incidence of pelvic prolapse among Caucasian and Hispanic women.

 Treatment for your pelvic prolapse depends on the type, your symptoms, age, and overall health.
-The team at Linda Kiley MD, Urogynecology & Advanced Pelvic Surgery are experts in urogynecology health and work with you to develop the best treatment plan to manage your symptoms and treat your prolapse.
+The team at the Palm Beach Center for Pelvic Health are experts in urogynecologic health and work with you to develop the best treatment plan to manage your symptoms and treat your prolapse.

 The team may recommend conservative treatments to start, such as pelvic floor exercises to strengthen your muscles and a change in diet to improve bowel function.